What Is Lab on a Chip?

 Pregnancy tests, Covid-19 tests and blood-glucose tests are some everyday examples of lab-on-a-chip technology.

 Lab-on-a-chip technology crams an entire lab’s worth of functions into a tiny device roughly the size of a USB stick.
-This palm-sized device — etched with tiny channels that can manipulate fluids at the microscopic level — offers insight to the inner workings of the human physiological process.
+This palm-sized device — etched with tiny channels that can manipulate fluids at the microscopic level — offers insight into the inner workings of the human physiological process.

 By condensing benchtop operations into a chip, biochemists bend scaling laws in their favor, where viscous forces become the dominant forces.
 This gives biochemists more control, where they can test single-cell reactions, and “fluids kind of go where you want them to,” Siavash Ahrar, an assistant professor of biomedical engineering at California State University, Long Beach, explained.
 “Miniaturization helps [biochemists] handle material at scale, where they can ask questions that are very difficult or, in some cases, impossible to ask.”